ErinaTheDummy/SwordToShield/ItemCompendium.md

 ```

 ## Banknotes
-Banknotes are a more complex for, of currency, which may differ from town to
+Banknotes are a more complex form of currency, which may differ from town to
 town and country to country within a given world.
 Banknotes have value ensured
 by an establishment, if that establishment is destroyed in game the banknotes
 become about as meaningful as fire tinder.